sjentsch/lsjDocs/Ch15/Ch15_FactorAnalysis_3.rst

 interval from 0.077 to 0.092, again this does not indicate a good fit.

 Pretty disappointing, huh?
-But perhaps not too surprising given that in the earlier EFA, when we ran with a similar data set (section :doc:`Exploratory Factor Analysis <Ch15_FactorAnalysis_1>`), only around half of the variance in the data was accounted for by the five factor model.
+But perhaps not too surprising given that in the earlier EFA, when we ran with a similar data set (section :doc:`Ch15_FactorAnalysis_1`), only around half of the variance in the data was accounted for by the five factor model.

 Let’s go on to look at the factor loadings and the factor covariance estimates, shown in :numref:`fig-cfa4` and :numref:`fig-cfa5`.
 The *Z*-statistic and